The

 Laborers' Vacation &

-Holiday Trust Fund - Established in early 1970's to provide vacation and
+Holiday Fund - Established in early 1970's to provide vacation and

 holiday benefits for eligible plan participants. |